E2517/translator/README.md

 # [![Flutter logo][]][flutter.dev]

-A Flutter mobile app to emulate iOS Translator with Push Notifications (Firebase) and CI/CD
+A Flutter mobile app to emulate iOS Translator with Push Notifications (Firebase), Shared Preferences, ChangeNotifier to manage the state, Futures and CI/CD

 ## e2517